d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 that *batch normalization* derives its name.

-Note that if we tried to apply BN with minibatches of size $1$, we wouldn't be able to learn anything.
+Note that if we tried to apply BN with minibatches of size $1$, we would not be able to learn anything.
 That is because after subtracting the means, each hidden node would take value $0$!
 As you might guess, since we are devoting a whole section to BN,